Everything Is Art

 Luke has upcoming shows in Tokyo, Japan, Taiwan, and Santa Fe, Mexico.

-This month at Ease, our window features a cyanotype and cotton work by CRUZ (They/Them).
-Cycles of Perception, features a series of eyes half closed and looking down, or, looking directly at you: the viewer.
+Cycles of Perception, features a series of eyes half closes and looking down, or, looking directly at youL the viewer.
 It's a striking piece in cascading tones of blues.
 The idea of perception is a common theme for Cruz.
 As artists are always on display, their output always being observed, critiqued, Cruz uses the motif of eyes to shift this dynamic.
+Next time you walk by Ease, take a moment with Cycles of Perception to ask yourself this: how does it feel to be looked at by art?

 What are you doing next?
 What are you excited about?